 A blockchain is a very specific distributed ledger technology.
-The blockchain was first introduced by Bitcoin and ensures that it is a decentralized network that is censorship resistant and offers a new form of money that cannot be counterfeited, confiscated or otherwise controlled.
+The blockchain was first introduced by Bitcoin and ensures that it is a decentralized network that is censorship-resistant and offers a new form of money that cannot be counterfeited, confiscated or otherwise controlled.
 It is only ruled by the protocol and every transaction in the network requires consensus that is only reached if the participants adhere to the rules of the aforementioned protocol.

-This had significant impact not only on the way that we think about money, but also on very different sectors in the economy other than banking and payments.
+This had a significant impact not only on the way that we think about money but also on very different sectors in the economy other than banking and payments.
 There are many possible use cases for blockchain technology.
 Some of them have already been explored, while others are still under development.
 Most notable cases are digital signatures and certificates to improve supply chain management and automated payments between autonomous machines.

 But what is blockchain technology and how does it work?
-In today’s article we are going to explore the technology, use cases and more.
+In today’s article, we are going to explore the technology, use cases and more.

 What is a Blockchain?

 Each participant represents a node in the network and each node keeps a copy of the database.
-Which is not only helping the network to decentralize the database further, but also enables each node to verify past transactions using its own copy.
+Which is not only helps the network to decentralize the database further but also enables each node to verify past transactions using its own copy.
 Each blockchain has its own protocol which sets the rules within the network and how the nodes reach consensus about each new and all past entries in the database.
 One of the major advantages is that the participants don’t have to trust each other, but they’re rather putting their trust in the protocol.

-In effect each node that receives or sends a new transaction can rest reassured that no manipulation is possible.
+In effect, each node that receives or sends a new transaction can rest reassured that no manipulation is possible.
 Another side effect is that data on a blockchain cannot be corrupted, because it is part of an ongoing verification process that requires present transactions to be in alignment with past transactions in order to be verified and reach consensus.

 How does Blockchain work?

 A blockchain is literally a chain of blocks.
-In the Bitcoin network each block contains transactions.
-Once anew block is verified it is connected through a cryptographic hash to the block before.
+In the Bitcoin network, each block contains transactions.
+Once a new block is verified it is connected through a cryptographic hash to the block before.
 This way all blocks form one chain.
 If the hash of a single block in that chain is changed the whole blockchain is corrupted, because each hash depends on the correct information of its predecessor.

 Mining makes sure that nobody can simply create new blocks out of thin air, but instead has to spend significant resources to do so.
 It also establishes an equilibrium between miners, because they are competing.
 In effect, this competition makes sure that it is always more profitable to follow the protocol and be an honest miner.
-A malicious miner would have to spend his resources and has to go against the rest of network without a guaranteed reward.
+A malicious miner would have to spend his resources and has to go against the rest of the network without a guaranteed reward.
 While at the same time his honest competitors are getting rewarded accordingly without any hassle, but the competition itself.